 And an example of a title following that formula:

-eBay introduced Fast ‘N Free back in 2014, and it has now become one of the main factors taken into account by both the Cassini search engine and buyers.
+Fast and free shipping has now become one of the main factors taken into account by both the Cassini search engine and buyers.
 In fact, in 2019, 71% of eBay purchases were shipped for free.

 Shoppers have become used to fast delivery (often one or two-day), particularly in certain categories, or if they’re Amazon Prime subscribers.
-If you don’t offer the four-day delivery to qualify for Fast ‘N Free, you may lose the order to another seller on eBay, or to another website entirely.
+If you don’t offer the four-day delivery to qualify for the free shipping message, you may lose the order to another seller on eBay, or to another website entirely.

 Basically, we’re all spoiled for choice and service.
 Just as Amazon customers select Prime to filter the search results, many eBay buyers will select “Free Shipping” from the left-hand navigation.

 If you aren’t offering this, you simply won’t be found by many buyers.
 Even if they don’t filter you out entirely, Best Match will push you down the rankings.

 We appreciate that it is not practical to offer free shipping for every product or business model.
 But if you can adopt it, then you should.

 Note that eBay’s free shipping program is no longer called “Fast ‘N Free” but the new free shipping message has the same requirements.

 3. Maximize conversion rate